 The reform steps so far – including in respect of privatisation and restructuring of ownership models - have mostly been slow and disappointing in many countries, leaving the SOE vulnerable to diminution of value if not outright sickness.
 There are also newer challenges to the SOE.
 These arise not only from disruptive technologies and hyper-competitive forces but also from greater international scrutiny of their material relationship with the State that impinges on issues of international trade and law.
 The Forum aims to address, mainly by sharing and comparing, challenges of SOE from public policy, Corporate Governance and business strategy perspectives – reinforcing and supplementing the multilateral efforts including those of international development agencies.

-The Forum – a non-profit association - is a singular independent and neutral platform that provides space to address the current and emerging challenges SOE are facing.
-It operates as an effective intermediary and facilitator in enhancing the governance standards and practices for larger sustainable and inclusive development.
-It is open to its members and potential stakeholders, including international bodies, development agencies and national-level institutions.
+The Forum – a non-profit association of international practitioners and thinkers - is a singular platform that provides space to address the current and emerging challenges to SOE reform.
+It also aims to operate as an effective facilitator for enhancing the governance standards and practices set by multi-lateral bodies and expected by key stakeholders including Institutional Investors.